-SEARCH BEYOND SOUVENIRS – Indians use a lot of tools and accessories for their culinary style.
-Some may be so unique that you may not get it in an Indian store in your country.
+SEARCH BEYOND SOUVENIRS – Indians use a lot of tools and accessories for their cooking.
+Some may be so unique that you may not get them in an Indian store in your country.
 Keep your eyes open for such things and check what they use it for with locals.

 This isn’t a murder weapon, but a coconut chopper. – At Pudukottai in Madurai

-Take advice from genuine people and not only your car driver – Many times, taxi/auto drivers get a commission for taking customers to a shop.
+Take advice from genuine people – Many times, taxi/auto drivers get a commission for taking customers to a shop.
 So revise and rethink every time a taxi driver suggests you a shop.
 Sometimes it may be the best or the worst.
 Research before spending.

 Look for shopping festivals and sprees – The place I love most, “Rann of Kutch”, holds Rann Ustav every year from December to March.
 Artisans from all over Gujarath come there with their works.
 Dastkar in Delhi is something you should keep an eye on.
 Each state will have its own fair and exhibitions yearly.

 Carry cloth bag – The universal law for shopping is to carry your own cloth bag.
 In India, many cities have banned the use of plastics.
 The shops charge you extra 10Rs for carrybags.

 Beautiful desi brands.

 This is the list of a few Indian brands that I have used.
 They aren’t cheap, but worth the money.

 - Forest essentials: The authentic Ayurvedic products whose roots are based on traditional skincare techniques.

 - Shaylee & Desi – The best brands for cotton outfits & home decor that encourage rural empowerment.